-In addition to the STIP investments, MoDOT spends approximately \$525 million annually for system operations which includes Maintenance, Fleet, Facilities and Information Systems.
-The majority of those expenditures, approximately \$450 million, are for maintenance services performed by MoDOT employees, like plowing snow and mowing.
+In addition to the STIP investments, MoDOT spends approximately \$520 million annually for system operations which includes Maintenance, Fleet, Facilities and Information Systems.
+The majority of those expenditures, approximately \$445 million, are for maintenance services performed by MoDOT employees, like plowing snow and mowing.
 But it also includes maintaining pavements on the state's lower-volume routes, many of which are not eligible for federal reimbursement.
-Typically around \$160 million is spent each year on pavements for various activities such as asphalt pavement repair, chip sealing, pot-hole patching, full-depth concrete pavement replacement and striping.
+Typically around \$160 million is spent each year on pavements for various activities such as asphalt pavement repair, chip sealing, pot-hole patching, full-depth concrete pavement replacement and striping (see Section 10).

 Each MoDOT district receives funding to invest in Missouri's transportation system.
-Since 2003, the Missouri Highways and Transportation Commission has used a formula to distribute construction program funds for road and bridge improvements to each of its districts.
-The formula provides funding for safety improvements, taking care of the system and flexible funds that districts can use to take care of the system or invest in major projects that relieve congestion or spur economic growth.
-Construction program funds are allocated annually to districts using the following formula:
+Since 2003, the Missouri Highways and Transportation Commission has used a formula (see Section 5) to distribute construction program funds for road and bridge improvements to each of its districts.
+The formula provides funding for safety improvements, asset management needs and system improvements.